 Having a good phone with awesome specs alone does not make it a smartphone in the true sense of the word.
 You cannot make the most out of your phone unless you enhance it with some nice third-party apps that let you do things easily, entertain you, improve productivity, skim creativity, keep you updated with the happenings of the world around you and share your feelings with your community.
 What makes a smartphone a smarter phone is the type of apps it has.
 It is always better to keep only some well-chosen apps instead of installing a lot of less useful apps, turning your phone into a mere app-box.

-The Google Play Store is stuffed with overwhelming number of apps and if you try to pick some nice apps from the app crowd, you are sure to get confused.
+The Google Play Store is stuffed with an overwhelming number of apps and if you try to pick some nice apps from the app crowd, you are sure to get confused.
 If you got a new Android and are looking for a bunch of good apps to start with, do not miss to take a look at our list of some of the best and most useful apps of all time.
 The apps listed below are free in price but still they are packed with features that might leave many paid apps in their category far behind.

-1. Carbon for Twitter
+1. Talon for Twitter

 When it comes to having a Twitter client app on your Android phone, we’ll strongly recommend free premium app.
-Carbon for Twitter was originally meant to be a paid app but due to some technical reasons the developers had to make it available for free.
+Talon for Twitter was originally meant to be a paid app but due to some technical reasons, the developers had to make it available for free.
 It one of my favorites apps and a must have if like tweeting.
 It is a simple, dark, and has a dash of elegance that you would certainly like.
 For more details and review of Carbon for Twitter, click here.

 Evernote is an easy-to-use, free app that helps you remember everything across all of the devices you use.
 The app lets you take notes, capture photos, create to-do lists, record voice reminders.
 It is now compatible with Dropbox and lets you sync all these notes and reminders so that you can access them anytime on your phone or desktop computer.